eirilovi/Expense-Tracker-Application/README.md

     State <|-- _NewExpenseState
 ```

-##Peer review
+## Peer review
-I have not managed to contact my partner.
+I have not managed to get in contact with my partner.